microsoft/vscode-docs/docs/supporting/faq.md

 ### I can't see Chinese characters in Ubuntu

 We're working on a fix.
-In the meantime, open the application menu, then choose `File`, `Preferences`, `User Settings`.
+In the meantime, open the application menu, then choose `File | Preferences | User Settings`.
 Then set `editor.fontFamily` as shown:

 `editor.fontFamily: "Droid Sans Mono, Droid Sans Fallback"`